maple-labs/maple-core/docs/MapleGlobals.md

         @param _unstakeDelay The new unstake delay.

 ### `getLatestPrice(address asset)`
-Fetch price for asset from ChainLink oracles.
+Fetch price for asset from Chainlink oracles.
         @param asset The asset to fetch price.
         @return The price of asset.